Hursh26/grooz-ai/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your `.env` file:

-whisper API `API_KEY`
+- `API_KEY`: API key for the Whisper API

-Grok API `ANOTHER_API_KEY`
+- `ANOTHER_API_KEY`: API key for the Grok API

 ## Features